MEET THE STAFF

 Contact: Norfolk, VA, 202.780.8862, email Catherine

-Beccy (she/her) focuses on planning and developing applications that let staff and the public access Center-generated content, in addition to other IT tasks, such as building web interfaces for data sharing and helping with computer systems.
+Beccy (she/her) leads the Center's Information Technology team making sure that software tools, data, reporting, and technology infrastructure are stable and secure and meet the Center's needs.
 She holds a bachelor's degree in computer science from the University of Arizona and a masters's degree in computer science from Arizona State University.
 Before joining the Center, she worked for both high-tech companies and public agencies.
 She also volunteered with several nonprofit organizations, focusing primarily on animal and environmental issues.

 Contact: Tucson, AZ, 520.623.5252, email Beccy